trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-1.md

    };
    ```

-   The FA2 standard does not require a `mint` entrypoint, but you can add one if you want to allow the contract to create more tokens after it is originated.
+   The FA2 standard does not require a mint entrypoint, but you can add one if you want to allow the contract to create more tokens after it is originated.
+   If you don't include a mint entrypoint or a way to create tokens, you must initialize the storage with all of the token information when you originate the contract.
-   This `mint` entrypoint accepts a name, description, symbol, and IPFS URL to an image.
+   This mint entrypoint accepts a name, description, symbol, and IPFS URL to an image.
    It also accepts an ID number for the token, which the front end will manage; you could also set up the contract to remember the ID number for the next token.

    First, this code verifies that the transaction sender is one of the administrators.